downhillGames/DemoSat-2020/README.md

-# DemoSat 2020
+# DemoSat Spring 2020

- Code for our Arduino microcontroller for the DemoSat Space Grant
+This project has all of the code that was created throughout the semester for the DemoSat Space Grant Spring 2020